Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 # Setting Up With the Default Configuration

 If you want to run with the default setup, registration is pretty easy.
-Synnotech.Migrations.RavenDB already includes a base class for migrations where you can derive from, a class called `MigrationInfos` that stores metadata about the applied migrations in the target database, as well as a `SessionFactory` and `MigrationEngine` that are used to apply migrations.
+Synnotech.Migrations.RavenDB already includes a base class for migrations that you can derive from, a class called `MigrationInfos` that stores metadata about the applied migrations in the target database, as well as a `SessionFactory` and `MigrationEngine` that are used to apply migrations.
 Let's see how you can set this up.

 ## Set Up in ASP.NET Core Apps